 Partial Hospital Programs (PHP), is also known as “day treatment”.
 It is a more intensive level of care than outpatient.
 It provides a half day of therapy 5 times per week.
 Clients do not stay overnight while being provided therapy and care.
 This level fills the need of some individuals who need daily treatment, but are unable to attend full-time inpatient residential.
 PHP provides virtually all the same types of therapy as outpatient on a more intense and regular basis.

-Residential inpatient treatment is a type of therapy where the individual lives in the center and receives treatment over a course of several weeks or months.
+Residential inpatient programs are a type of therapy where the individual lives in the center and receives rehabilitation over a course of several weeks or months.
 These live-in facilities specialize in expert care for chemical dependency, alcoholism, as well any underlying psychological problems.
 Because almost half of all people suffering from substance abuse are also suffering from a co-existing mental health condition, many facilities offer some type of dual therapy that addresses both.